Share Happiness Not Germs

-SO I decided that instead of loading every image to Etsy I would share the links to the gallery and ask people to "Pay What You Can" for access to them.
+SO I decided that instead of loading every image people ask me to sell to Etsy I would share the links to the gallery and ask people to "Pay What You Can" for access to them.
 Monetary Payments made to Venmo (Victoria-McFall-1) or to PayPal (firstname.lastname@example.org) help ensure I still have some income coming in while North Carolina is under a mandate that says non-essential business must halt.
-As of now, that's until April 29th.
+As of now, that's until April 29th [[[I am currently laugh/crying re-reading this blog post and updating it here in 2021 and can NOT believe it's been almost a year and we are all still impacted greatly by this virus.
+2020 Vicki had no idea.
+NO IDEA]]]].
 Which means that coming out of my "off season" these mandates happened right when I would have started picking up for my spring season, one of my two busy seasons for the calendar year.
 Spring wedding season/portrait season is now non-existent and I haven't even allowed myself to calculate how much income I'm actually losing - I don't want to know if I'm being honest.

 As of now at least five weddings have officially postponed until fall of 2020 or Spring of 2021, which means that not only is that income delayed but those are wedding dates I won't be able to add new clients to for 2021.
 So paying $5, $10, $100, or $155098.72 (if you're a millionaire without anywhere else to spend your money) all goes to our monthly bills right now and groceries until this summer (hopefully) when things normalize.